Sylius/Sylius-Docs/bundles/SyliusReviewBundle/review.rst

         $repository = $this->container->get('sylius.repository.product_review');
     }

-Retrieving reviews is simple as calling proper methods on the repository.
+Retrieving reviews is as simple as calling proper methods on the repository.

 .. code-block:: php